nus-cs2103-AY2122S1/ip/docs/README.md

 _________________________

 ### Exiting the app
-To quit the app, the usage is `bye`.
+Exits the app.
+The usage is `bye.`

 Example: `bye` quits the app.